Skip to content

 └───────────┘ └───────────┘ └───────────┘ └────────────┘

-• Skills are markdown prompts — they tell Claude Code exactly what to do in each phase.
+• Skills are markdown prompts — they tell the agent exactly what to do in each phase.
 The intelligence lives in the prompts.

 • Hooks fire on every tool call.
 Pre-tool hooks block secrets, destructive commands, and edits outside the worktree.
 Post-tool hooks auto-format code and log quality signals.